On the operator norm of non-commutative polynomials in deterministic matrices and iid Haar unitary matrices: Introduction

-A detailed overview of the proof is given in Subsection \ref{overview}.
-Similarly to \cite{GUEcase}, the main idea of the proof is to interpolate Haar unitary matrices with free unitaries with the help of a free Ornstein-Uhlenbeck process on the unitary group, i.e. the free unitary Brownian motion.
-For a reference, see definition \ref{unitarybro}.
-However the computations involved are quite different from those of \cite{GUEcase}.
-Indeed in this paper we were considering the usual free Ornstein-Uhlenbeck process, however due to a computation trick we could replace this process by a well-chosen interpolation between GUE matrices and free semicirculars.
-This means that in \cite{GUEcase} we did not need to talk about free stochastic calculus.
-There is no such trick for the free unitary Brownian motion.
+A detailed overview of the proof is given in Subsection \ref{2overview}.
+Similarly to \cite{un}, we interpolate Haar unitary matrices and free Haar unitaries with the help of a free Ornstein-Uhlenbeck process on the unitary group, i.e. the free unitary Brownian motion.
+For a reference, see Definition \ref{2unitarybro}.
+However in \cite{un} this idea was only to understand the intuition of the proof.
+In this paper the computations involved were quite different, indeed since we were considering the usual free Ornstein-Uhlenbeck process, we could use a computation trick to replace this process by a well-chosen interpolation between GUE matrices and free semicirculars.
+This means that we did not need to use free stochastic calculus.
+There is no such trick for the free unitary Brownian motion, hence the computations use much more advanced tools.

 When using this process, the Schwinger-Dyson equations, which can be seen as an integration by part, appear in the computation.
 For more information about these equations we refer to \cite{aliceSD} to find numerous applications.
 In the specific case of the unitary group it is worth checking the proof of Theorem 5.4.10 from \cite{alice}.
-Even though those equations only come into play in the proof of Lemma \ref{grcalc}, they play a major role in the proof since we could get a theorem similar to Theorem \ref{imp1} for any random matrices which satisfies those equations.
+Even though those equations only come into play in the proof of Lemma \ref{2grcalc}, they play a major role in the proof since we could get a theorem similar to Theorem \ref{2imp1} for any random matrices which satisfies those equations.

-Theorem \ref{imp1} is the crux of the paper and allows us to deduce many corollaries.
+Theorem \ref{2imp1} is the crux of the paper and allows us to deduce many corollaries.
 Firstly we get the following result.
 The first statement is basically Theorem 1.4 from \cite{collins_male}.
-The second one is new.
-This theorem is about strong convergence of random matrices, that is the convergence of the norm of polynomials in these matrices, see definition \ref{freeprob}.
+The second one is entirely new and let us tensorize by matrices whose size goes to infinity when until now we could only work with tensor of finite size.
+This theorem is about strong convergence of random matrices, that is the convergence of the norm of polynomials in these matrices, see Definition \ref{2freeprob}.